The History of Science Society

 Section 4.
 Election and Removal of Council Members At-Large.
 Council Members At-Large shall be elected by a plurality vote of HSS members.
-A Council Member At-Large may be removed from office, with or without cause, by a two-thirds (2/3) vote of the voting members of Council or the majority vote of the members of the HSS.
+A Council Member At-Large may be removed from office, pursuant to §29-406.08 of the District of Columbia Nonprofit Corporations Law by a two-thirds (2/3) vote of the members of Council who are eligible to vote or, at Council’s discretion, the majority vote of the members of the HSS.

 Section 5.
 Vacancies on the Council.
 All vacancies on the Council shall be filled for the unexpired term by a majority vote of the Council.
 Council members appointed to fill vacancies or to occupy positions resulting from an increase in the number of Council members shall serve until their successors are duly appointed and qualified.